 Analisa Leaming, praised as having “a graceful, charming stage presence…” (Kansas City Star), is a rising Broadway star.
 She is known for her outstanding performance in musicals on and off Broadway, her captivating singing voice, and her versatility in both opera and musical theatre.
 Ms. Leaming made a highly-anticipated return to the Tony Award winning Broadway revival of Hello, Dolly! starring Bette Midler.
 Her repertoire includes contemporary and classical pieces making her sought-after for a variety of roles.
-This season includes performances in the title role of Mary Poppins with Engeman Theater, a New Year’s Eve concert with New Jersey Festival Orchestra, and a benefit concert for the Murfreesboro Youth Orchestra.
+This season Ms. Leaming will star on Broadway as Rosalie in The School of Rock.

 Recently, Ms. Leaming made her Broadway début in the revival of On the Twentieth Century, alongside some of Broadway’s biggest names: Kristin Chenoweth and Peter Gallagher, performing the role of Anita at American Airlines Theater.
 Since then, she has made her Lincoln Center début taking over the role of Anna in the Broadway revival of The King and I and performed in Step into the Light at the Sheen Center.
 Ms. Leaming has also contributed to several Off-Broadway shows including, the role of Angharad in A Time for Singing at York Theatre as well as Millicent Henderson in Rodger and Hammerstein’s Pipe Dream and Gossip Girl in Where’s Charley? both with NY City Center Encores!